I WANT TO LOOK LESS SAGGY

 It's important to say that as the degree of sagging worsens, the less useful fillers and non-surgical treatments are.
 There will come a point where the degree of sagging and loose skin is too advanced.
 In this scenario you'll be advised that fillers can't be used and if you wish, you can be referred to a trusted plastic surgeon for consideration of surgical techniques including facelifts and neck lifts.

-What areas need to be treated for sagging?
+What areas might need to be treated to improve sagging?

 By understanding the typical patterns of facial aging, we can predict and devise treatment plans to counteract them.
 It's important to understand that improve the symptoms of sagging, we need to treat the entire face to maximise the improvement of the tissues and soften the signs of heaviness.
-This is why sagging treatments almost invariably need larger volumes of filler as the whole face is typically treated in combination (although this can be broken down into several more manageable stages)
+This is why sagging treatments almost always need larger volumes of filler as the whole face is typically treated in combination (this can be broken down into several more manageable stages)

 The loss of volume in sagging faces is often substantial - so doing focal treatments with small volumes of filler often doesn't lead to any tangible results.
 But if all of the symptoms of visible sagging are treated together, we can generate better support for the face, re-volumise areas and restore harmony to the facial proportions.